RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 She needed to be more vigilant, more on guard.
 To keep everyone at arms length.
 To be safe and not at risk for once.

 If Beth had those twisted desires while Debug had been trying to keep a wall up between them, then what's to say what Brunhilde wouldn't do the same if they found her?
 She had been trying to flirt with Brun for months with seemingly no result, had she been digging her own grave this entire time.
+Had Beth and Brun been conspiring together?
+They had both wanted to "talk" before, had they just not decided who got to have the first go at her when they saw their opportunity?

 Beth had stolen Debug's phone, pocket knife and house keys when she'd been cuffed to the wall, but that might be for the best.
-Without a phone she couldn't be tracked, and as long as she never went back home no one would be able to find her again, and in a city with lots of glass bottles littered about there was always something she could use as a knife nearby.
+Without a phone she couldn't be tracked, and as long as she never went back home no one would be able to find her again.
+And in a city with lots of glass bottles littered about there was always something she could use as a knife nearby.

 Without her phone she couldn't contact Sinéad, but with how convenient their timing was for popping back into her life they probably couldn't be trusted either.
 Sinéad had been the reason she had needed to change her name so many times, she would have been able to stick with her childhood name if she hadn't let Sinéad talk her into testifying and attracting so much attention.

-(Rest of scene)
+As daylight crept into the morning and the hidden alcove she was hiding in started to warm up, Debug felt exhaustion overwhelm her.
+Her eyes felt heavy, her arms felt heavy, and now that she'd been sitting in one place for long enough everything below her waist stopped feeling.

+She had done all she could for now.
+As she fell asleep, she felt a pang on worry for of Trouble would be safe now the wolves had abandoned their disguise.

 ***